jskeet/DemoCode/Drums/index.md

 implementation](https://www.roland.com/global/support/by_product/td-17/owners_manuals/b28f606f-fa2e-4cb3-b4ec-1d25ce06a918/) document which has been absolutely vital in writing this code.

+Feedback is very welcome - it's still early days, but please email skeet@pobox.com or [file an issue](https://github.com/jskeet/DemoCode/issues/new) to let me know how you get on with this.

 # Requirements

 - Windows 8.1 or Windows 10
 - .NET 4.7.2 or later (I'll publish a .NET Core 3.0 build when Core 3.0 goes GA)
-- To be genuinely useful, a Roland TD-17 or TD-50 V-Drums drum kit, turned on and connected via USB
+- To be genuinely useful, a Roland TD-17 or TD-50 V-Drums drum kit, turned on and connected via USB (see later for details)

 # Installation